|Degrees:||B.A. (Queen’s University), M.A. (University of Toronto), Ph.D. (York University)|

 - Women and Literature

-I am currently completing a book manuscript entitled “Forms of Life: British Women Writers, Feminist Historiography, and Modernity, 1790-1990.”
-At its most broad, my book tells a different story about women and modernity than the typically triumphalist ones.
-Late 18th-century histories of society took the treatment of women as an index of a culture’s modernity or civilization, and so women were symbolically built into the fabric of progressive historiographies of the period.
-One line of my book’s argument points to the long shadow cast by the centrality of women to the triumphalist modernity of these conjectural histories: the fact, for instance, that the West still tends to see in the refusal to educate women signs of barbarity and an intransigent non-modernity, something that informs current understandings of human rights as an unassailable feature of progressive modernity.
-A key aim of the book is to explore what happens when we don’t begin from this sanguine premise, and a significant re-thinking of the work of Mary Wollstonecraft is central to this aim.
-In chapters on the biographical and historiographical work of British women writers such as Elizabeth Hamilton, Mary Hays, Lucy Aikin, and Elizabeth Benger, my book explores the profound discursive linkages between the biographical and the biopolitical in the nineteenth century, and takes seriously the “life” in life-writing in order to examine how literature is intimately bound up with the terrain of life in this period.
+My current research interests are in eighteenth-century and early nineteenth-century British literature and culture with a focus on women’s writing, intellectual history, feminism, and histories and theories of modernity.
+I am currently completing a book entitled “Feminism, A Biography: Mary Wollstonecraft, Modernity, Life Narrative.”
+At its most broad, my book tells a different story about women and modernity than the still overwhelmingly triumphalist ones.
+Late 18th-century histories of society took the treatment of women as an index of a culture’s modernity or civilization, so women were symbolically built into the fabric of progressive historiographies of the period.
+One line of my book’s argument points to the long shadow cast by the centrality of women to the celebratory modernity of these conjectural histories: the fact, for instance, that the West still tends to see in the refusal to educate women signs of barbarity and an intransigent non-modernity, something that informs current understandings of human rights as an unassailable feature of progressive modernity.
+A key aim of the book is to explore what happens when we don’t begin from this sanguine premise, and a significant re-thinking of the work of Mary Wollstonecraft (and her place in the narratives and historiography of Western feminism) is central to this aim.
+Wollstonecraft’s bracing critique of late eighteenth-century conjectural history (the genre of historical writing that invents at once both “tradition” and “modernity”) for its chivalric paternalism, and her impatience with the biographical genre known as “women worthies” (still the dominant genre of popular feminism to this day) for its exceptionalism, is key to understanding everything from the legacy of early anthropology in current human rights regimes to the ways in which life narrative is called upon to manage the painful contradictions of feminism and modernity.

 Recent Honours and Awards